Isthme halt

-Isthme (French: Halte de L'Isthme) is a railway halt in Saint-Pierre-Quiberon, Morbihan department of Brittany, France.
+Isthme halt (French: Halte de L'Isthme) is a railway halt in Saint-Pierre-Quiberon, Morbihan department of Brittany, France.
 The halt is situated within close proximity of the Fort of Penthièvre.
 It is located at kilometric point (KP) 605.000 on the Auray–Quiberon railway.
-The halt is served by TER Bretagne services operated by the SNCF, between Auray and Quiberon (summer only).
+The halt is served seasonally during summer months only by TER Bretagne services operated by the SNCF, between Auray and Quiberon.